Mount Lindesday, Queensland: Education

 There are no schools in Mount Lindesay.
 The nearest government primary school is Rathdowney State School in Rathdowney to the north-east.
 The nearest government secondary school is Beaudesert State High School in Beaudesert, further to the north-east.
+A Catholic primary school and a Catholic secondary school are also in Beaudesert.

 Attractions

 Despite appearances, Mount Lindesay offers few opportunities for rock-climbers, due to the unsound nature of the rock (decaying rhyolite).
 There is one steep and exposed scrambling route to the summit, rated at approximately grade 6–7, which starts at the south east corner of the upper cliffs.
 However, this is not a bushwalking route as such, and anyone making an ascent should have basic rock-climbing and abseiling skills, or be under the guidance of experienced rock-climbers.